 The 13 performers who participated became the backbone of URBAN-15’s Mega Corazon, a now-annual performance featuring the best in South Texas-based spoken word.
 Curated by Tafolla, Mega Corazon celebrates a hybrid poetic tradition that combines street, classical, and slam performance styles for a production that is frontal, improvisational, at times painful, and choreographed for a highly visual impact.

-In 2016, URBAN-15 was fortunate to have funding from the National Endowment for the Arts and the John L. Santikos Charitable Foundation that allowed us to outreach specifically to area high schools and middle schools, and the first three hours of the performance were youth-focused.
-Educators interested in accessing Mega Corazon in future years for their students–or any other interested group—should contact us at email@example.com or 210-736-1500.
+In 2018, URBAN-15 is fortunate to have funding from the National Endowment for the Arts that allows us to outreach specifically to area high schools and middle schools, and the first three hours of the performance will be youth-focused.
+We also have funding from the Texas Commission on the Arts which allows us to send poets into the community to conduct workshops with those schools and organizations that will be streaming Mega Corazon!
+Educators who are interested in these opportunities should contact us at firstname.lastname@example.org or 210-736-1500.

 “Poetry–that is, the documentation of our experiences–-in San Antonio has already proven to empower generations and help raise the voices of those who might otherwise feel voiceless.
 As long as we keep coming together in this way, we have the opportunity to do some amazing things for our beloved city.”

 –Laurie Ann Guerrero, 2014-16 San Antonio Poet Laureate